msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 ##### XAML modifications needed for Excel use case
 All GUI-elements intended for translation need to have a "Name"-Property which is a unique key inside their View or Window.
 All Views and Windows need to have a "Name"-Property that uniquely identifies them as well.

-Note: in cases, where usually localizable elements have nested elements e.g. a Lable is placed inside of a CheckBoxes Content, the Lable has to have a Name as well.
-If this is not the case, the library will replace the Lable and all other elements insinde the CheckBoxes Content with the translation.
+Note: in cases, where usually localizable elements have nested elements e.g. a Label is placed inside of a CheckBoxes Content, the Label has to have a Name as well.
+If this is not the case, the library will replace the Label and all other elements inside the CheckBoxes Content with the translation.

 If the Headers of DataGrids need to be localized as well, they will need to have a "Name" attached property provided by this library assigned to each DataGridColumn.
 This is necessary as the DataGridColumns are not FrameworkElements and therefore do not support the ```NameProperty```.